bronna/iepdata/codebase.md

                         </section>
                         <section>
                             <ScrollyCard active={index === 7}>
-                                Now you can explore what's working and what's not in other districts. <strong>Dig in deeper</strong> for any district by <strong>selecting 'more'</strong> in the tooltip or table below
+                                Now you can explore what's working, and what's not, in other districts. <strong>Dig in deeper</strong> for any district by <strong>selecting 'more'</strong> in the tooltip or table below
                             </ScrollyCard>
                         </section>
                     {:else}